12pm, Saturday 12th September 2020

 Green Opera is a company with a vision for making music and drama in a way that is environmentally sustainable.
-As the leading organisation for taking a major stand on the impact of arts on the environment, we are dedicated to inspiring others both to engage with this wonderful art-form and to take care of the world around them.
+As an organisation taking a major stand on the impact of arts on the environment, we are dedicated to inspiring others both to engage with this wonderful art-form and to take care of the world around them.
 We programme a variety of works from both the mainstream operatic repertoire in addition to lesser known or contemporary works.
 We hope to introduce the public who may be unfamiliar with opera as an art-form to the full spectrum of music and drama that it has to offer.
 Over the past year we premiered two new works, Eleanor Burke’s Fillu and Karolina Csáthy’s Gesualdo.